JikaiNoTsubasa/GServer/README.md

 * id: a unique id from your application, each new game must have a unique id
 * ip: the hostname or ip of the game's host
 * desc: a description or name of the created game
+* pwd: a password to protect others to login to this game

 ### Example
 > http://server1:50000/mygame?action=create&id=ABX-546-TRE&ip=192.168.0.1&desc=JoJpGame